Forcide/ApacheParser/README.md

 Please note that it only works with Debian and CentOS.

-You can override this by changing the 'file' setting in the settings.ini-example and renaming it to settings.ini.
+You can override this by changing the 'file' setting in the settings-example.ini and renaming it to settings.ini.

 Place the log file in the same directory.